 If you answered “yes” to any of these questions, then you should apply for the 2017 NIA Butler-Williams Scholars Program.
 This year’s week-long program will take place from July 31 through August 4 on the NIH campus in Bethesda, Maryland.
-The B-W Scholars Program is sponsored by NIA with support from the Wake Forest University Health System and the John A. Hartford Foundation.
+The B-W Scholars Program is sponsored by NIA with support from the Wake Forest University Health System, the John A. Hartford Foundation, and the Alzheimer's Association.
 The deadline for applications is March 24, 2017.

 What happens at the B-W Scholars Program?